byMichael-BBY03-31-201708:52 AM - edited 02-27-201803:33 PM

 Security software comes in a wide variety of flavors from numerous companies.
 Simple Anti-Virus programs scan your system for infection and attempt to remove them.
 Security Suites are collections of programs that not only include anti-virus software, but other tools that help secure your system in other ways.
 This software can actively monitor your system in an effort to prevent an infection from ever happening in the first place.

 While there are some legitimately good free options out there for Anti-Virus software, Security Suites usually have an associated annual fee, but will offer a much greater level of protection.
 It’s also critical to keep whatever security software you have updated, as new attacks and infections are discovered daily.

 The need for security software isn’t just isolated to Windows anymore either.
 As they have grown in popularity, Apple computers and smart devices like phones and tablets have also become targets.
 Many major security companies now offer anti-virus and security software for these platforms, and Best Buy now includes security subscriptions with every Computer and Tablet sold.

 A Firewall is a program or physical piece of hardware used to filter and block access to a system.
 Every copy of Windows comes with a basic Firewall built in, which is enabled by default.
 Many Security Suites will also include a more robust Firewall as part of its software collection, which can provide better protection than what your computer came with.

-With this knowledge you should be better equipped to protect yourself, your private information, and your devices online.
-However if you have any questions please our friendly and helpful Community by posting in the Computers and Tablets Board, or Schedule an Appointment with your local Geek Squad.
+With this knowledge, you should be better equipped to protect yourself, your private information, and your devices online.
+However, if you have any questions please our friendly and helpful Community by posting on the Computers and Tablets Board, or Schedule an Appointment with your local Geek Squad.